 There are usually two options available for packaging a product.
 These are the custom packaging and stock packaging.
 But there are lots of different features.
 If you learn more information, let’s check the other headlines.

 A stock packaging is a generic-packaging that a label can affix.

-- Stock packaging is manufactured less cost in large amount.
+- Stock packaging is manufactured at less cost in large amounts.

-- Stock Packaging is usually comes limited, standardized sizes and styles.
+- Stock Packaging usually comes with limited, standardized sizes and styles.

-- Lots of companies prefer to use stock packaging because custom made packing is an expensive as financial terms.
+- Lots of companies prefer to use stock packaging because custom made packing is as expensive as financial terms.
 There are lots of examples of this in retail stores.
-For instance; Bottles of sauces, vitamin jars, beverage bottles, protein powders, can foods etc. (These examples with a custom printed label.)
+For instance; Bottles of sauces, vitamin jars, beverage bottles, protein powders, canned foods etc. (These examples have a custom printed label.)

 Generally, small or medium size companies use stock packaging.
 Just giant companies would have custom made bottles. (like as Johnson and Johnson)

 Custom packaging is uniquely tailor made to fit a product perfectly.
 For more detailed information, read the steps.